skx/evalfilter/README.md

   * size (`<`, `<=`, `>`, `>=`):
     * "`if ( Count >= 10 ) { return false; }`"
     * "`if ( Hour >= 8 && Hour <= 17 ) { return false; }`"
-  * String matches a regular expression:
+  * String matching against a regular expression:
     * "`if ( Content ~= /needle/ )`"
     * "`if ( Content ~= /needle/i )`"
       * With case insensitivity
   * Does not match a regular expression:
     * "`if ( Content !~ /some text we don't want/ )`"
-* You can also add new primitives to the engine.
+* You can also easily add new primitives to the engine.
   * By implementing them in your golang host application.
   * Your host-application can also set variables which are accessible to the user-script.
 * Finally there is a `print` primitive to allow you to see what is happening, if you need to.
   * This is just one of the built-in functions, but perhaps the most useful.

 You'll note that you're referring to structure-fields by name, they are found dynamically via reflection.
-The  `if` conditions can be nested, and also support an `else` clause.